 You don’t need sunglasses in the winters is a common misconception.
 In the winter, UV rays can reflect off shiny surfaces and enter your eyes.
 Sunglasses are key to eye protection, regardless of the weather.

-How many of these were you aware of?
+How many of these myths and facts about sunglasses are you aware of?
 Let us know in the comments below.

 Visit www.glassic.in for more details.